-Where he lives: She lives in Almeria in a flat near the school her mates laught at her.
-She feels in bad mood when she makes a mistake
+Where he lives: She lives in Almeria in a flat near the school

 Likes / dislikes / difficulties: Maria del Mar loves drawing and creating new things.
 At night, she gets up to invent stories and to paint.
 She doesn't like writing.
 She gets bored in the class when the teacher is explaining.
 She prefers drawing rather than listening to the teacher.
 When her teacher or her mother force her to write and to do her homework she feels sad.